 "Whether shooting eye-level with the EVF or in Live View with the LCD, Auto Area AF smoothly tracks your subject's face—even when it’s one among many.
 The system pays attention to the upper body, too, maintaining focus position when your subject briefly turns away from the camera or moves out of view."
 [Nikon USA]

-Face tracking is available and it is a great feature, but notably missing here is an eye tracking feature, especially useful when photographing with a shallow depth of field lens and aperture combination.
-There is hope for that feature as Nikon has announced that Eye AF is under development.
-We should see that feature arrive in a future firmware update.
-Also missing is the 3D Tracking mode found in the D850 and D5.
+Face tracking is available and it is a great feature, but notably missing here was an eye tracking feature, especially useful when photographing with a shallow depth of field lens and aperture combination.
+There was hope for that feature as Nikon had announced that Eye AF was under development and indeed delivered this feature in firmware version 2.
+Yes, the Nikon Z 6 now has Eye Tracking AF.
+Still missing is the 3D Tracking mode found in the D850 and D5.
 The Z 6 is able to keep subjects with and without faces in focus even while moving quite rapidly throughout the frame.

 Undesired AF area modes can be disabled in the menu.
 A fast method of AF area mode selection is not provided by default with the i button perhaps providing the easiest access.
 I'd prefer to not have to press OK after selecting the mode I want as I seem to fail to take that extra step with some frequency.

-The Z 6's AF system is rated from EV-2 to EV+19 with the dark end extending to EV-4 with low-light AF enabled.
+The Z 6's AF system was originally rated from EV-2 to EV+19 with the dark end extending to EV-4 with low-light AF enabled.
 The EV-2 number is decent as is its low light AF capabilities, but the EV-4 number is the one needed to be competitive in the MILC market at review time (Canon is at EV-6 and Sony is at EV-3).
+The release of Nikon Z 6 / Z 7 firmware version 2.00 changes those numbers to EV-3.5 to EV+19 with the dark end extending to EV-6 with low-light AF enabled.
 Nikon indicates that low-light AF provides "... more accurate focus under low light conditions when AF-S is selected for focus mode ..." and that the display refresh rate may drop.
 Low light AF can be slow regardless of the mode and it is painfully slow if this camera's low-light mode kicks in.
 I can find instances where this mode makes a slight difference in this camera's ability to lock focus, but ... the difference seems slight and I'll not likely be using it.

 Designed to help low light AF is the Z 6's AF assist light.
 Unfortunately, this light's top-left position means that my left hand blocks the green light when holding the lens normally.
 The Nikon lenses I'm using now have a slot in their hoods that permit a small amount of the assist light to shine through them (if I move my hand out of the way).